cffls/py2hs/README.md

 Class `Square` bundles a float number, `side`, and a function, `area`, which calculates the area of the square.
 Attribute `side` could be directly updated.
 The functions bundled with the class are stateful, because the outputs of the same function could be different depending on the state of the class.
 Being stateful is like holding a double-edge sword.
-On one hand, you can make the a class very flexible and adaptive to changes.
-On the other hand, however, the behavior of functions becomes non-deterministic with respect to their inputs, making it sometimes unpredictable and difficult to debug.
+On one hand, you can make the a class very flexible and adaptive to new changes.
+On the other hand, however, the behavior of functions is non-deterministic with respect to their inputs, making it unpredictable, and therefore, difficult to debug.

 Now let's see a way to define a Square and a function that calculates any Square's area in Haskell.